truekas/PencilSharpener/README.md

 Reconnect the battery to the motherboard, and run `gsctool -a -o`.
 Follow the prompts to push the power button and the system should automatically reboot.
 When the device turns back on, re-open the recovery menu and re-enable devmode.

-Afterward, go back to the VT2 console, run `gsctool -a -I AllowUnverifiedRo:always`, and the device should be unenrolled.
+Afterward, go to the VT2 console, run `gsctool -a -I AllowUnverifiedRo:always`, and the device should be unenrolled.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/unenrolled.png?raw=true" alt="unenrolled"/>